-Compared to the high latitude, Norway has a mild climate, because of the influence of the warm Gulf Stream.
+Compared to the high latitude, Norway has a mild climate because of the influence of the warm Gulf Stream.

-Summer weather can be changeable especially in Fjord Norway, Trøndelag and Northern Norway.
+Summer weather can be changeable, especially in Fjord Norway, Trøndelag and Northern Norway.
+The west coast receives the most rain, but the area farther east is drier.
 The Atlantic Gulf Stream keeps the western fjord area and the coast up into the Arctic North much warmer than you might expect.
-The west coast receives the most rain, but the area farther east is drier.

-The sea temperature can reach 18°C (64°F) or higher on the south coast, where swimming is a popular pastime.
+The sea temperature can reach 18°C (64°F) or higher on the south coast, where swimming is popular.
 Surprisingly, the water is often calm, as most of the inhabited places in Norway are sheltered from the prevailing wind by mountains and forests.

 Be sure to have waterproof clothing.
 If you should be unlucky with the weather, remember a wise Norwegian saying, "There is no such thing as bad weather, only bad clothing.

 See also: What to pack for visiting Norway

 In winter, much of Norway is transformed into a snow-clad paradise from November to April.
 It is an excellent time for holidays in Norway's northern regions if you wish to discover the Northern Lights.
 These months offer the best opportunities for viewing the Northern Lights and ideal snow conditions for dog-sledging, snowmobiling, skiing and other winter sports.